BrandonC123/github-clone/README.md

  - Display contributions calendar showing when the user made changes to a repository
  - If viewing another person's profile option to Follow/Unfollow user will be displayed instead of Edit Profile

+Route: ":/username/repositories" View user repositories
+ - View all user created repositories
+ - Option search, sort (last updated, name, stars), or create a new repository

+Route: Route: ":/username/stars" View user stars
+ - View all repositories that are starred by the user including repositories not owned by user
+ - Unstarring a repository displays animation with option to undo action as well as detailing what repository has been unstarred

 Route: "/new" Create new repository
  - Create a new repository with optional description field
  - Option to click checkbox for creating repository with README
+ - Custom form validation checking for duplicate repository names and disables button if error is present

 Route: "/:username/:repoName" View repository
  - Based on username and repository name the repository is fetched from Firestore Database and displayed
- - Displays files that are stored in Firebase storage
+ - Displays repository files that are stored in Firebase storage
- - Depending on if the user is the owner of the repository a "Add File" dropdown will be present to allow users to upload files to it
+ - Depending on if the user is the owner of the repository an "Add File" dropdown will be present to allow users to upload files to it

 Route: "/:username/:repoName/upload" Upload file
+ - Utilize react-drag-drop-files for file upload
+ - Option to drag drop files to upload area or manually choose files to upload
+ - Display current files to be uploaded in list

 # Getting Started with Create React App